JamesJJ/chef_yum_localrepo/README.md

 Requirements
 ------------

 This recipe should stand alone.
-Your system will need the "createrepo" package available.
+Your system will need the "createrepo" package available (the cookbook will attempt to install it).

 Attributes
 ----------